-Our Amended and Restated Articles of Incorporation provides for two classes of common stock.
-As of May 12, 2023, there were 62,000,846 shares of our common stock issued and outstanding, consisting of 44,353,846 shares of Class A common stock and 17,647,000 shares of Class B common stock.
+Our Second Amended and Restated Articles of Incorporation provides for two classes of common stock.
+As of the date of this prospectus, there were 62,166,84 shares of our common stock issued and outstanding, consisting of 44,353,846 shares of Class A common stock and 17,813,000 shares of Class B common stock.

 Except as otherwise required by the NRS, each holder of Class A common stock is entitled to ten (10) votes in respect of each share of Class A common stock held by him, her, or it of record on the books of the Company, and each holder of Class B common stock is entitled to one (1) vote in respect of each share of Class B common stock held by him, her, or it of record on the books of the Company, in connection with the election of directors and on all matters submitted to a vote of stockholders of the Company.
-[Holders of our common stock do not have preemptive, subscription, redemption or conversion rights.
+Each share of Class A common stock is convertible into one share of Class B common stock at any time at the option of the holder, but Class B common stock shall not be convertible into Class A common stock under any circumstances.
+Holders of our common stock do not have preemptive, subscription, or redemption rights.